quartzjer/JCOR/README.md

-# JCoR - JSON Constrained Representation
+# JCOR - JSON Constrained Representation

 This repo contains the [Internet-Draft](https://datatracker.ietf.org/doc/draft-miller-json-constrained-representation/) and a working implementation in C.